sveltetools/svelte-asyncable/README.md

 User data will be automatically fetched on first subscription and all subsequent changes will be automatically saved.

+`setter` also receives previous value to get the ability to compare current and previous values and make a more conscious side-effect.

 # Also asyncable store may depend on another store(s), for example:

 ```javascript